Structure of Unicorn Riot

 1) Is Unicorn Riot a registered non-profit organization?

-Yes, we are a registered 501(c)3 educational media organization.
+Yes, we are as a registered 501(c)(3) non-profit educational media organization in the State of Minnesota.
 All donations are tax-deductible!

 Our staff utilizes various horizontal decision making methods to produce media and maintain the organization.
 Administrative directives are created within general staff meetings and executed in a bottom-up model which is then conducted by individual staff members, in accordance with the direction of our general staff.

 Our organization spans across multiple U.S. cities, with no central location.
 Our content is mostly only available through the internet.
 We create a variety of media content by sending our journalists to cover events on the ground and use remote support teams to assist their production.
 We organize ourselves through the internet, and other telecom services, using a variety of methods.

 Our media organization is independent from corporate and government control.
 We do not accept any donations from any party that would jeopardize the integrity of our content and coverage.
 We are however still subjected to the confines of law, as individual journalists residing within the United States, to perform in a professional manner as to maintain our 501(c)3 status and remain free to continue our reporting.

 5) How many people work for Unicorn Riot?

 Unicorn Riot has less than 8 individuals working to produce media and maintain the technological and administrative operations of our non-profit media organization.